all4you/redant/README.md

 ### 1.Standalone mode

-> Redant is a web server based on Netty,tomcat or weblogic is no longer required to publish a web application,the only thing you should do is start it with java.
+> Redant is a web container based on Netty,tomcat or weblogic is no longer required to publish a web application,the only thing you should do is start it with java.
 The main Class is : **com.redant.main.ServerBootstrap**
+>
 > >1 : Use IDEA or eclipse to run the Main Class。
 > >
 > >2 : Use Maven to build Redant into an executable jar, and run with : **java -jar redant-jar-with-dependencies.jar**